theawakener0/XShell/README.md

 ## Disclaimer

-XShell is currently in **alpha stage** (v0.3).
+XShell is currently in **alpha stage** (v0.3.1).
 It is experimental, unstable, and undergoing rapid development.
 Its purpose is not merely functional but revolutionary—a statement against conventional computing paradigms.

+The latest update (v0.3.1) significantly improves cross-platform compatibility, especially for the XCodex text editor, and adds enhanced language support with JSON and CSV syntax highlighting, but the project remains in active development.

 Use at your own risk.
 The Xenomench project does not aim for compatibility with legacy systems, but rather to replace them entirely.